nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ----------------------------------------------------------------------
 ```

-(Step 10) `FileManager#rewriteAllDaysScheduleToFile(dayList)` is called to write all the Day objects' data stored in the dayList
+(Step 7) `FileManager#rewriteAllDaysScheduleToFile(dayList)` is called to write all the `Day` objects' data stored
-into `schedule.txt` which is stored on the user's local filesystem.
-Since all Day objects are deleted, the writing of
+in the dayList into `schedule.txt` which is stored on the user's local filesystem.
-data into `schedule.txt` would be an equivalent of resetting the text file.
+Since all Day objects are deleted, the writing of data into `schedule.txt` would be an equivalent of
+resetting the text file.

 This completes the process of clearing of all plans stored in the schedule on WerkIt!